Keyboard shortcuts

 We use serde for serialization and deserialization of data.

-We use Maud as our templating engine for rendering HTML in Rust.
+We use Leptos as our UI framework for building reactive web applications in Rust.

 We follow concepts such as Clean Architecture (there is also a book), Hexagonal Architecture or Onion Architecture.
 Familiarity with these concepts will be helpful.